quimbp/cosmo/README.md

 ```
 $ $COSMO/bin/lagrangian --help
 ```
 to obtain the list of options for running the model.
-A detailed User Documentation will be upload shortly.
+A detailed User Documentation will be uploaded shortly.

 ## Python utilities